Olympics-IOC raises prospect of boxing being pulled from Paris Games

 Earlier this month, the IBA accused Olympic organisers of "persecution" in response to its suspension over governance and finance issues.

-(Reporting by Karolos Grohmann; writing by Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris)
+(Reporting by Karolos Grohmann; writing by Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris and Christian Radnedge)

 ((Shrivathsa.Sridhar@thomsonreuters.com;))